GENERATOR07/totalitycorp-frontend-challenge/README.md

 The project is structured into several key components, including:

 - **Home Page:** This page serves as the main landing page of our application.
 Users can view a list of products available in the Totality Corp online store.
-We've employed pagination, search functionality, and sorting options to provide a seamless shopping experience.
+We've employed  search functionality, and sorting options to provide a seamless shopping experience.

 - **Cart Page:** Our cart page displays a summary of products added by the user.
 Users can view item details, quantities, and total amounts.
 The cart functionality is managed using React Context and a reducer to maintain a global state.